JeanMichel3000/ada-template-website/project.md

 <li>Workplaces : -78.6 %</li>
 </ul>

-<b>Analysis : </b>Hardest lockdown.
+<b>Analysis : </b>Cluster with the hardest lockdown.
 What is remarkable here is that the countries with the hardest restrictions on people’s mobility are almost exclusively countries with a moderate democracy index.
-One probable explanation is that it was impossible on democratic countries to go as far in the restrictions without violating the rule of law.
-As undemocratic countries are often quite poor, it is probably impossible for them to impose such severe restrictions without durably impacting an already fragile economy.
+One probable explanation is that it was impossible for democratic countries to go as far in the liberty restrictions without violating the rule of law.
+On the other side, as undemocratic countries are often poor countries, it is probably impossible for them to impose such severe restrictions without durably impacting an already fragile economy.
+This could explain why this cluster is almost exclusively composed of countries with a moderate democracy index.
 </p>

 </section>